 Since our inception, we have financed our operations primarily through private placements and public offerings of equity and debt securities and payments received under collaborative arrangements.
-Since the start of the commercialization of RELVAR[®]/ BREO[®] ELLIPTA[®] in the fourth quarter of 2013 and ANORO[®] ELLIPTA[®] during 2014, we have complemented the source of financing with royalty revenues from the global net sales of these products by GSK.
-In the six months ended June 30, 2017, we generated gross royalty revenues from GSK of \$105.5 million.
-Net cash and cash equivalents, short term investments and marketable securities totaled \$135.6 million, and royalties receivable from GSK totaled \$61.8 million as of June 30, 2017.
+Since the start of the commercialization of RELVAR®/ BREO® ELLIPTA® in the fourth quarter of 2013 and ANORO® ELLIPTA® during 2014, we have complemented the source of financing with royalty revenues from the global net sales of these products by GSK.
+In the nine months ended September 30, 2017, we generated gross royalty revenues from GSK of \$157.4 million.
+Net cash and cash equivalents, short term investments and marketable securities totaled \$168.2 million, and royalties receivable from GSK totaled \$51.9 million as of September 30, 2017.

 In April 2014, we entered into certain note purchase agreements relating to the private placement of \$450.0 million aggregate principal amount of our 2029 Notes.
-The 2029 Notes are secured exclusively by a security interest in a segregated bank account established to receive 40% of the royalties from global net sales due to us under the LABA Collaboration Agreement with GSK and ending upon the earlier of full repayment of principal or May 15, 2029.
-As of June 30, 2017, the remaining principal balance of the 2029 Notes was \$422.8 million. \$64.4 million of principal payments on the 2029 Notes were made during the six months ended June 30, 2017.
-The 2017 principal payments on the 2029 Notes comprise of \$14.4 million based on our royalty revenues generated in the previous quarters ended December 31, 2016 and March 31, 2017, and \$50.0 million from our prepayment of a portion the outstanding principal of the 2029 Notes as part of the 2017 Capital Return Plan discussed in the preceding section.
+The 2029 Notes were secured exclusively by a security interest in a segregated bank account established to receive 40% of the royalties from global net sales due to us under the LABA Collaboration Agreement with GSK and ending upon the earlier of full repayment of principal or May 15, 2029.
+In August 2017, we used the net proceeds of the Term B Loan and the 2025 Notes (both described below) to redeem the 2029 Notes in full.